-We've got a whole bunch of fall weddings coming up, and this post is for those of you who are attending one of them! :) Have a great weekend!
+We've got a whole bunch of fall weddings coming up, and this post is for those of you who are attending one of them! :)

 Let's talk about something that's kind of boring, yet extremely important: etiquette!
 We get a lot of questions about invitation etiquette and bar etiquette, but there's another etiquette topic that needs to be addressed.
 If you're attending an upcoming wedding and you need to brush up on your wedding guest etiquette, this post is for you!
 I understand that wedding etiquette is kind of tricky, especially because every couple, venue and wedding is different.
 Whether the wedding you attend ends up being totally relaxed or really fancy, here are a few good rules of thumb to follow!